arkeldi/Data-Structures-and-Algorithms/README.md

 # <p align="center">Prim's and Disjsktra's Algorithm Program<p>

-This is a program of a popular known algorithm: Prim's and Disjsktra's.
+This is a program of a popular algorithm: Prim's and Disjsktra's.
 The website here provides a great explanation: https://medium.com/@shagunaawasthi/prims-implementation-using-dijkstra-230355b8352a

 My program is essentially a map of maps, allowing for direct indexing with low memory usage.
 Then the algorithms follow the same logic, and uses a trick regarding the priority queue which works well.
 Performance is the minimum bound of these algorithms.
 My implementation is O(NLogn).